Retention marketing | Guides

 Check up on your exes

-Unlike the dating world, it can be valuable to stay in touch with your exes when it comes to regaining customers.
 Stay connected with them on social media, and it’s likely they’ll stay in touch with you.
-If you engage with their posts, they’ll likely stay engaged with yours and see how successful you are.
+If you engage with their posts, they might stay engaged with yours and see how successful you are.

+If you have their permission, you can send them emails highlighting new products, services, or special offers.
 However, make sure you aren’t doing these kinds of activities to the detriment of your attempts to retain the customers you actually have or acquire new customers.

 Data analytics in retention marketing

-In the realm of retention marketing, data analytics is the superpower that empowers you to understand, anticipate, and enchant your customers.
+Data analytics is the superpower that empowers you to understand, anticipate, and enchant your customers.

 So, let the data be your guide for retention marketing success.